-There may be many reasons an intended beneficiary decides not to accept a gift.
-Our law permits an intended beneficiary to simply disclaim the gift.
+There may be many reasons an intended beneficiary decides to disclaim an inheritance.
+Our law permits an intended beneficiary to simply refuse the gift.
 The purported gift is then deemed to be void ab initio (from the beginning).
 It becomes as if the gift had never been given.

 There are rare exceptions to this right of disclaimer, largely limited to situations such as where a trustee has agreed to accept a conveyance of property.

-In this article we will review some situations where beneficiaries have disclaimed inheritances and the resulting legal consequences.
+In this article we will review some situations where beneficiaries have disclaimed an inheritance and the resulting legal consequences.

-The legal requirements for disclaiming a gift are minimal.
+The legal requirements to disclaim an inheritance are minimal.
 A disclaimer may be effected by contract, by deed, by writing or even informally through conduct.

 The intended recipient of the gift need only renounce the interest, in effect, by saying “I will not be the owner of it”.
 The key is doing so before dealing with the property in any way.